apnadkarni/blt/doc/timestamp.rst

     description of available names.

 **blt::timestamp parse** *timeStamp*
-  Parses the dates and returns its date and time components.
+  Parses the date string and returns its date and time components.
 This is useful when you suspect that the timestamp format is not supported.
   *TimeStamp* is a string representing the date and/or time.
-This commands returns a list of key/value pairs.
+This command returns a list of key/value pairs.
 The keys are "year", "month", "yday", "isleapyear", "hour", "minute" "second", "isdist", "tzoffset".
 Note that the value for "second" is a floating point number, not an integer.